 Air raids were a common occurrence during World War II.
 Cities across Europe were subjected to nighttime bombings aimed at throwing their military forces off guard.
-Incredibly, a German city was able to remain relatively unscathed from Allied attacks, thanks to some illuminating trickery.
+Incredibly, the German city of Konstanz was able to remain relatively unscathed from Allied attacks, thanks to some illuminating trickery.

 Konstanz is located in southern Germany, in the state of Baden-Württemberg.
 It sits at the edge of the Swiss Alps, along Lake Constance.
 Its closest neighbor is the Swiss municipality of Kreuzlingen — in fact, the border between Switzerland and Germany runs right through the city’s center.